 “Bars and breweries could and should be their own categories at this point.
 East Bay has an incredible assortment of both — and distilleries — a combined top three can’t cut it.
 Additions: Cato’s Ale House, St. George Spirits, Fieldwork, Prizefighter.” — Nosh reader

-The newest brewery and taproom to hit West Berkeley’s “Drinks District,” Fieldwork brewing is a totally chill, low-pretension spot to sip on some of the most well-crafted beers around.
+A brewery and taproom in West Berkeley’s “Drinks District,” Fieldwork brewing is a totally chill, low-pretension spot to sip on some of the most well-crafted beers around.
 The taproom sits at Sixth and Harrison; indoor seats boast a prime view of brewing tanks but the outdoor tables are just as pleasant when the weather is warm.
 Leading the beer program is Alex Tweet, formerly of Modern Times Beer and Ballast Point Brewing, both in San Diego, and he is doing a stand-up job.
 We are fans of Fieldwork’s Fetch Pale Ale and Shoreline IPA, but wouldn’t say no to anything they’re pouring.
-Fieldwork Brewing is at 1160 Sixth St. (at Harrison Street), Berkeley.
-Wheelchair accessible.
-Connect with the brewery on Facebook and Twitter.
+Fieldwork Brewing is at 1160 Sixth St. (at Harrison), Berkeley.

 Open from noon until very late, the Missouri Lounge transforms over the course of the day from a townie bar to a happy-hour meet-up to a nightclub.
 Regardless of the time of day, the Missouri Lounge serves the best drink special in town: a cheap beer and a shot of whiskey for $5.
 The outdoor seating area is a respite from the dark interior of the bar, and it seems to be perpetually crowded.
 Also outdoors is the grill area, which churns out surprisingly solid burgers, hot dogs and nachos.
 The best nights to come are Wednesdays, when neighborhood residents step up to the microphone and perform for a small crowd of friends.
 Or stay late on a Friday or Saturday for a DJ set and dance party.
-Missouri Lounge is at 2600 San Pablo Ave. (at Parker Street), Berkeley.
-Wheelchair accessible.
-Connect with the bar on Facebook, Twitter and Instagram.
+Missouri Lounge is at 2600 San Pablo Ave. (at Parker), Berkeley.

 The Rare Barrel